-Bioaccumulation of mercury in wood frog and spotted salamander eggs, larvae, and adults in Vermont vernal pools
+Bioaccumulation of methylmercury in wood frog and spotted salamander eggs, larvae, and adults in Vermont vernal pools

-Steven D. Faccio, Kate L. Buckman, Vivien Taylor, John D. Lloyd
+Steven D. Faccio, Kate L. Buckman, John D. Lloyd, Vivien F. Taylor

 Introduction

 Vernal pools are temporary to semi-permanent, isolated wetlands occurring in shallow depressions that typically fill during the spring and/or fall and dry during summer or in drought years (Calhoun and deMaynadier 2009).
-In the Northeastern and north central United States and adjacent Canada, vernal pools are relatively widespread and abundant in forested landscapes (Colburn 2004, Van Meter et al. 2008, Faccio et al. 2016), and provide critical breeding habitat for amphibians, such as wood frogs (Lithobates sylvatica) and Ambystomid salamanders (Semlitsch and Skelly 2009), as well as numerous invertebrate taxa adapted to temporary waters (Colburn et al. 2009).
+In the Northeastern and North Central United States and adjacent Canada, vernal pools are relatively widespread and abundant in forested landscapes (Colburn 2004, Van Meter et al. 2008, Faccio et al. 2016), and provide critical breeding habitat for amphibians, such as wood frogs (Lithobates sylvatica) and Ambystomid salamanders (Semlitsch and Skelly 2009), as well as numerous invertebrate taxa adapted to temporary waters (Colburn et al. 2009).
 Globally, amphibians are among the most imperiled vertebrate groups, due to widespread population declines and species extinctions (Wake and Vredenburg 2008, Adams et al. 2013).
 In the Northeastern United States, 70% of vernal pool-breeding amphibians are considered moderate- to high-priority species of regional conservation concern (NEPARC 2010), underscoring the importance of these keystone ecosystems to maintaining viable populations of at-risk species.
-Due to their small size, ephemeral nature, spatial and hydrologic isolation, and relatively small watersheds, vernal pools can be affected by small-scale local conditions, such as land use and land cover type, as well as large-scale environmental perturbations, including acid precipitation (Pough 1976, Cook 1983) and atmospherically deposited mercury (Brooks et al. 2012, Loftin et al. 2012, Benoit et al. 2013).

-Mercury (Hg) contamination via atmospheric deposition, originating primarily from coal-fired power plants and industrial incinerators, in the Northeast (Miller et al. 2005), and hotspots with enhanced deposition and biological uptake have been identified throughout the region (Evers et al. 2007).
-In the Northeast, hotspots are often associated with forested regions with an abundance of wetlands, which facilitate the conversion of Hg to the more toxic and bioavailable methylmercury (MeHg) (Driscoll et al. 2007).
+Vernal pools may also be hotspots for accumulation of mercury (Hg), and its more bioavailable and toxic form, methylmercury (MeHg), which can bioaccumulate through foodwebs reaching levels that cause reproductive and neurological effects in top predators (Scheulhammer 2007).
+Mercury (Hg) contamination via atmospheric deposition, originating primarily from coal-fired power plants and industrial incinerators, is widespread in the Northeast (Miller et al. 2005), and hotspots with enhanced deposition and biological uptake have been identified throughout the region (Evers et al. 2007).
+In the Northeast, hotspots are often associated with forested regions with an abundance of wetlands, which facilitate the conversion of Hg to MeHg by anaerobic bacteria (Driscoll et al. 2007, Benoit 2003).

 Landscape plays a critical role in Hg accumulation, methylation and mobilization in forest floors.
-Mixed landscapes of forest cover and agricultural use are considered to have the highest Hg methylation efficiency (Krabbenhoft 1999), and land disturbance such as timber harvesting can increase MeHg and Hg export (Driscoll et al. 2007).
 A variety of landscape characteristics common to vernal pools are associated with enhancing Hg deposition.
-First, vernal pools are typically found embedded in a forest matrix where leaves in the canopy scavenge Hg from the atmosphere and subsequently leach it to the forest floor in throughfall and litterfall (Lindberg et al. 1995, Rea et al. 1996).
+First, vernal pools are typically found embedded in a forest matrix where leaves in the canopy scavenge Hg from the atmosphere and subsequently transfer it to forest soil in throughfall and litterfall (Lindberg et al. 1995, Rea et al. 1996).
 Second, Hg transport from the forest floor is greatest along shallow hydrologic flowpaths (Grigal 2002, Galloway and Branfireun 2004), such as surface waters that typically fill most vernal pools.
-And third, aquatic systems with low primary productivity (such as vernal pools) enhance Hg concentration in biota (Chen et al. 2005).
-In addition, hydrologic and biogeochemical properties of vernal pools provide ideal conditions for production of the sulfate-reducing bacteria responsible for Hg methylation (Wiener et al. 2003).
-These include water level fluctuations and periodic wetting, low dissolved oxygen, high dissolved organic carbon (DOC), and low pH, all of which increase methylation efficiency (Benoit et al. 2003), suggesting that vernal pools are potential hotspots for MeHg production and bioaccumulation in fauna, particularly in higher trophic level taxa such as amphibian larvae, which may then transport Hg to terrestrial systems via metamorphosis.
+And third, the hydrologic and biogeochemical properties of vernal pools provide ideal conditions for production of the sulfate-reducing bacteria responsible for Hg methylation (Wiener et al. 2003).
+These include water level fluctuations and periodic wetting, low dissolved oxygen, high dissolved organic carbon (DOC), and low pH, all of which increase methylation efficiency (Benoit et al. 2003), suggesting that vernal pools are potential hotspots for MeHg production and bioaccumulation in fauna.
+Biota in vernal pools, especially higher trophic level taxa such as amphibian larvae, may transport Hg to terrestrial systems via metamorphosis.
+The wide abundance of larvae across vernal pools in the Northeast, may also make them valuable bioindicators for monitoring MeHg loading, bioavailability, and ecological impacts in these sensitive environments (Evers, 2016).